jhpyle/docassemble/_docs/modifiers.md

 Using `auto terms` can lead to ambiguities, so it is generally better to use `terms` if you can.
-If you have two terms, `green apple` and `apple`, then `auto terms` will try to make a term within a term, which will lead to unpredictable behavior.
+If you have two terms, `green apple` and `apple`, then `auto terms` will try to make a term within a term, which will lead to unpredictable behavior.  `auto terms` can also cause problems if the term is contained inside of HTML.
+So while `auto terms` is convenient when it works, it might not always work, so using `terms` is preferable.

 If you want to refer to a term but you want the text of the hyperlink to be different from the name of the term, you can use the pipe